pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 # Channel Groups API for Dart SDK

-Channel groups bundle channels under a name.
-You can subscribe to channel groups to receive messages published to the channels they contain.
+Channel groups bundle many channels under a single name.
+You can subscribe to a channel group to receive messages from all channels it contains.
+You cannot publish to a channel group; publish to individual channels instead.

-Channel group operations
+##### Channel group operations
-- You can't publish to a channel group.
-Publish to individual channels instead.
+- Subscribe to channel groups; publishing is only to individual channels.

 ## Add channels to a channel group

+##### Requires Stream Controller add-on
-Requires Stream Controller add-on (enable in the Admin Portal).
+Enable the Stream Controller add-on for your key in the Admin Portal.

 Adds channels to a channel group.

 ### Method(s)

+Use the following method in the Dart SDK:

-Maximum number of channels: 200 per API call.
+##### Maximum number of channels
+You can add up to 200 channels to a channel group per API call.

 ```
 `1pubnub.channelGroups.addChannels(